Cross

 C. Thomas Brooks C. Thomas Brooks, Minister of Music and Worship, coordinates the development of our weekly worship services and oversees the leadership and development of all our music ensembles.
 He brings to Redeemer Presbyterian Church (EPC) a wide range of sacred and secular choral conducting and music leadership experience.

-In addition to his responsibilities at Redeemer, he currently serves as the Director of the Erie Philharmonic Chorus and as the Conductor and Artistic Director of the Boston, Massachusetts, musical ensemble, Lyricora.
+In addition to his responsibilities at Redeemer, he currently serves as the Interim Executive Director of the Erie Philharmonic and Director of the Erie Philharmonic Chorus.

 A graduate of Houghton University (NY), New England Conservatory, and the Hartt School of Music of the University of Hartford (CT), Professor Brooks also studied at Texas Tech University in Lubbock, TX.